Presentation Tips for Adult Audiences

 - Include personal anecdotes that highlight your connection to the community.

-- Include an effective closer summing up your presentation.
+- Include an effective closer that sums up your presentation.

 - Practice your presentation in front of a mirror or with a group of friends or colleagues.